 The secondary system is a mini ITX build that sits right on top of that PSU shroud we just mentioned.
 It’s rather compact but still powerful and more than capable of handling just about any modern game you could think of.

 It’s based on an ASUS ROG Strix Z490I motherboard, on which you’re looking at an Intel Core i7-10700K processor.
-This is an eight-core CPU which stock, comes with a base frequency of 3.8GHz, and up to 5.1GHz of turbo boost.
+This is an eight-core CPU that stock comes with a base frequency of 3.8GHz, and up to 5.1GHz of turbo boost.
 However, after it’s been through 8Pack’s hands, you’re looking at a frequency of at least 5.0GHz, and that’s the base frequency.
 Again – water cooling and good thermal compound ensure stability and reliability, as well as good temperatures.

 The secondary system lets you add one more Nvidia RTX Titan GPU, which has 24GB of GDDR6 VRAM and will easily push high framerates at high resolutions, regardless of what you’re playing.
 It’s also a great GPU for graphically intensive workloads, but you have two (or three) of them in your other system, right?